hphelion/documentation/README.md

   * `reference/` Reference topics

 ## Previewing the Document
-Committing and pushing your changes to the branch kicks off a Jenkins build.
+Committing and pushing your changes to the branch starts a Jenkins build.
 After it is finished, you can preview the documentation [here](http://docs-staging.hpcloud.com/hcf-1.0-cf-release-certified).